 Once the capacity of the stomach is reduced, individuals feel full immediately after eating.
 Apart from the feeling of being full, research suggests that sleeve gastrectomy is also associated with significant hormonal and neurochemical changes.

 These changes are responsible for less food craving, early satiety, reduced satiety, activation of endogenous GLP-1 analogs, and reduction of the satiety hormone, Ghrelin.

-Sleeve Gastrectomy is considered a simpler procedure, however, patients have to make lifestyle changes in eating habits including eating small and frequent meals.
+Gastric Sleeve is considered a simpler procedure, however, patients have to make lifestyle changes in eating habits including eating small and frequent meals.

-Because sleeve gastrectomy is technically simple, it was the most common procedure performed in 2016 for weight loss in the United States.
+Because Gastric Sleeve is technically simple, it was the most common procedure performed in 2016 for weight loss in the United States.

 Sleeve Gastrectomy is a much simple procedure compared to RYGB (Roux en Y Gastric Bypass).
 Because it does not require multiple anastomoses, the risk of internal herniation is minimal, and it does not cause proteins and mineral malabsorption, it is considered a safer bariatric procedure.